Send to app

 - Open an initiative, bug, or todo.

-- Pick the target app, terminal flow, or local agent option.
+- Pick the published workflow, local agent, target app, or terminal flow.

-- Choose the mode that matches the work.
+- Choose the mode that matches the work when sending to an app, terminal, or agent.

 - Review the generated handoff before the tool starts.